Investor Relations

 Principle 10: Communicate how the company is governed and performing by maintaining a dialogue with shareholders and other relevant stakeholders

-The Board communicates with shareholders through the annual report and accounts, interim report other regulatory announcements, the Annual General Meeting (AGM) and one-on-one meetings with both existing and potential shareholders.
-At the end of the Annual General Meeting shareholders are encouraged to express their views to the Directors.
+The Board communicates with shareholders through the annual report and accounts, interim report other regulatory announcements, the AGM and one-on-one meetings with both existing and potential shareholders.
+At the end of the AGM shareholders are encouraged to express their views to the Directors.
 Corporate information is available to shareholders and other stakeholders on the Company website including details of the activities of the different businesses, and announcement.
 The Company also receives updates from its corporate brokers on the views of shareholders.

 Results of Shareholders Votes